jafingerhut/cljol/doc/README-dev.md

 fipp {:mvn/version "0.6.18"}
 ```

-The function cljol.dig9/default-javaobj->str as of this writing has a
+The function cljol.dig9/javaobj->str as of this writing has a default
-default behavior of simply using `clojure.core/str` to convert Java
+behavior of using `clojure.core/str` to convert Java object values to
-object values to strings, then truncating them to at most 50
+strings, then truncating them to at most 50 characters, adding " ..."
-characters, adding " ..." at the end if a string is truncated.
+at the end if a string is truncated.
+The value of 50 can be
+customized using the key `:max-value-len` in opts, with a value equal
+to the desired maximum.

-One can provide a different function to convert Java objects to
+One can customize all of the parts of a string used to label nodes in
+the drawn graphs, using the `:node-label-functions` key in opts.
+Its
-strings as the value of the `:node-label-fn` key in the opts map
+associated value is a list of functions to call on the "objmap", a map
-provided to function `cljol.dig9/render-object-graph`.
+containing data about the Java object the node represents.
+See
+`cljol.dig9/all-builtin-node-labels` for the names of all such
+functions built into cljol.

 # Other versions of JOL library